QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Chiral transition at finite volume

 \section{Chiral transition at finite volume}

 We explore the chiral transition line for \eqn{mfNJL}, and its shift with volume, for the MIT boundary condition.
 At $\muq=0$ the chiral symmetry restoration is a crossover.
 In \fgn{cc0}, we show the constituent mass, $M$ (\eqn{gap}), which is just a constant shift of $- \chc$ and has the same information as $\chc$.
 We see a rapid but smooth decrease in $M$ around $T \approx$ 190 MeV, indicating a crossover.
-At $T=0$, decreasing the volume to $R=5$ fm decreases the constituent mass by $< 5 \%$ from the infinite volume value.
+At low temperatures $\ll T_\chi$, decreasing the volume to $R=5$ fm decreases the constituent mass by $< 5 \%$ from the infinite volume value.
 At high temperatures $> 200$ MeV the chiral symmetry is restored and the chiral condensate becomes small.
 Therefore $M$ becomes small, approaching $m$.
-In small volume systems, the crossover region becomes somewhat smoother, but no qualitative change from the infinite volume case is seen in systems as small as a 5 fm sphere.
+In small-volume systems, the crossover region becomes somewhat smoother, but no qualitative change from the infinite-volume case is seen in systems as small as a 5 fm sphere.
 This can be further seen in the right panel of \fgn{cc0}, where the derivative $dM/dT$ is shown.
 To get this plot, we used a cubic spline interpolation of the $M$ vs $T$ data of the left plot.
 The plot shows a systematic but moderate reduction in the peak height and broadening of the peak, as the volume is reduced.
-The peak position is an estimate of the crossover temperature $T_c$, which changes very slowly with the radius of the sphere, $R$ (a $7$ MeV shift from infinite volume to $R=5$ fm).\\ \bef
+The peak position is an estimate of the crossover temperature $T_\chi$, which changes very slowly with the radius of the sphere, $R$ (a $7$ MeV shift from infinite volume to $R=5$ fm).
+The chiral susceptibility $\chim = - \frac{\txt \partial \chc}{\txt \partial m}$ also shows a peak at the chiral symmetry restoration point.
+The peak position is close to the peak of $dM/dT$, though not exactly identical at the crossover region, and the volume dependence is similar to that seen in \fgn{cc0}.
+Here we will use the peak of $dM/dT$ as our estimate for $T_\chi$.
+Of course, in the case of a true phase transition (as opposed to a crossover), all these observables will show the same transition temperature.